survivejs/webpack-book/manuscript/packages/02_authoring.md

 * *.npmignore* - Ignore patterns for npm describe which files shouldn’t go to your distribution version.
 A good alternative is to use the [files](https://docs.npmjs.com/files/package.json#files) field at *package.json*.
 It allows you to maintain a whitelist of files to include into your distribution version.
 * *.eslintignore* - Ignore patterns for ESLint.
 Again, tool specific.
 * *.eslintrc* - Linting rules.
 You can use *.jshintrc* and such based on your preferences.
-* *webpack.config.js* - If you are using a basic setup, you might as well have the configuration at project root.
+* *webpack.config.js* - If you are using a basic setup, you can have the configuration at project root.

 Also, you’ll likely have separate directories for the source, tests, demos, documentation, and so on.